 Speaking of new releases, If… has a fan translation that’s still relatively new by the time this post will go up!

 Talking to Tadashi let us head to the Kuzunoha Detective Agency, where we spoke to Tamaki and her boss (Tadashi’s father).
 There, we learn that the whole thing about the weapons dealer is a farce, but since these detectives have experience with the supernatural, they’re willing to listen when you tell them that rumours are coming true.
 Hell, they’re not just willing to listen: they recognize the potential for exploit, and agree to seed the rumour amongst the general population to see if it works!
 Sure enough, it does, as both the ramen saleswoman and an otherwise unrelated patron are mystically changed into weapons dealers, who used to be spies!
 We outright changed years of history!
 The ramen dealer outfits Tatsuya with a sword, Lisa with gloves for her “kung fu,” and Michel with a “guitar case,” which is actually a James Bond-esque machine gun in disguise.
-Yes, you read that right: the case is the gun, not carries the gun.
+Yes, you read that right: the case itself is the gun!

 We made a few other stops while we were at the mall with the ramen shop, including our first encounter with this game’s convenience stores, which are run by a family of sisters.
 Each story plays a different remix of Persona 1’s shop theme based on the owner’s personality.
 Actually, all shops in Innocent Sin have their own unique theme song, which almost single-handedly rockets the game’s OST to three CDs over the original’s one and a half!